Harsh Economic Times and Love Turned Sour Pushed Naivasha Woman To Kill Her 4 Children, Note To Son Shows -

 Frustrated Beatrice stated that harsh economic times forced her to cut short the lives of her dear children.

-She noted that she learnt that her “evil” boyfriend was involved with another woman “Sugar Mommy” and that the man’s property belonged to the woman, a reason why she quit the relationship.
+She noted that she learnt that her “evil” ex-boyfriend was involved with another woman (Sugar Mommy) and that the man’s property belonged to the woman, a reason why she quit the relationship.

 “It’s painful to bring up a child all knowing what a hard life awaits them.
 I love them so so much not to see them suffer, ” the note reads in part.